ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/race_ethnicity/index.rst

 would be placed in a single racial group - either "Black or African American" or "Asian" based on their other data.
 If this is feasible based on the data present, it is also a reasonable approach.

-Often, someone will have made the decision about how to handle race/ethnicity categories and multiracial individuals before you receive the data.
-In this case, try to find out what was assumed and note it appropriately in your limitations as needed.
-There is more information on this in the section below.

 2.2 Considering prior adjustment for race and ethnicity
 -------------------------------------------------------